Accelerating Genetic Gain Strategic Initiative

 GRDC is seeking co-investment for $20 million of targeted research and development investment that will deliver a step change in the genetic gain of Australian grain crops.

-GRCD will, through these competitive process, co-invest in multiple national and global partnerships.
-GRDC can invest in a range of ways including public-private partnerships, commercial deployment arrangements, and joint investments with international funding bodies.
+This Initiative aims to position Australia as a global leader in advanced breeding technologies through national and international partnerships.
+There are several ways in which GRDC can invest, including public-private partnerships, commercial deployment arrangements, and joint investments with international funding bodies.
 While Australian grain growers must be the primary beneficiaries of GRDC investment, benefits can flow to other groups or regions too.

 What is the Initiative scope?